Modelling multiwavelength afterglows of the VHE-GRB population: Optimal parameter space

 \section{Optimal parameter space}

-We obtained the optimal parameter space in which the emission models describe the observations the best by using a MCMC fitting routine including a Bayesian information criterion employing the Python package emcee as the sampler \citep{Foreman2016}.
+We obtained the optimal parameter space in which the emission models describe the observations the best by using a MCMC fitting routine including a BIC employing the Python package emcee as the sampler \citep{Foreman2016}.